chef-boneyard/chef-rfc/new/chef_env_attribute.md

 ---
 RFC: unassigned
-Title: `chef_environment` as an attribute
+Title: Expose more settings as attributes
 Author: Thom May <thom@chef.io>
 Status: Draft
 Type: Standards Track
 ---

-# Exposing the chef\_environment attribute
+# Exposing some core settings as attributes

-Historically we've not exposed the Chef environment as an automatic attribute, although tools such as poise-hoist have changed that.
-Policy groups make the whole situation a little more murky.
+There are a number of settings, such as the node name and the environment, that we've historically not exposed as automatic attributes.
+The environment attribute is a bit more complicated in the world of policy groups, and this RFC clarifies that situation too

 ## Motivation